ecommercegeeks/myparcelnl-sdk/README.md

 Because tests are performed against the production API, make sure that tests delete or hide all created shipments.

-When you are working in the test suite, you can display the send request and response by setting `$this->debug = true` within the test.
+When you are working in the test suite, you can display the sent request and response by setting `$this->debug = true` within the test.